Scope and Working Groups

 IFAC conference MIM 2019 (special Tracks and Sessions) in Berlin, Germany http://blog.hwr-berlin.de/mim2019

-4- Working group
+4- Working group "Zero-Defect Remanufacturing and Quality Management (ZDR-QM)"

-5- Working group 'Challenges and opportunities in applying Additive Manufacturing in Supply Chains'
+5- Working group "Challenges and opportunities in applying Additive Manufacturing in Supply Chains"

 Chairs: Associate Prof. Mirco Peron, Dr. Nils Knofius, Associate Prof. Francesco Lolli, Prof. Fabio Sgarbossa , Prof. Tsan-Ming Choi